AllenNeuralDynamics/aind-ephys-utils/docs/source/getting_started/design_principles.rst

 - Ragged spikes are stored as object arrays with dims ``(trial, unit)`` or simply ``(unit,)``.
 - Binned spikes are numeric with dims ``(trial, unit, time)``.

+Using Xarray ``DataArrays`` is recommended, but many operations are also compatible with Numpy inputs, provided they are formatted correctly.

+This package assumes spike times for each unit are *always* sorted in ascending order; if not, many of the operations will fail.

 Coords and attributes are first‑class
 -------------------------------------